Jean-Paul Rodrigue (2013), New York:

 to provide for the mobility needs of its clients along the world's major

 trade routes.
-It has become a good example of a third-party logistics
+It has become a third-party logistics

 provider using its existing infrastructures and management capabilities